General Terms and Conditions

 Olbia > Palau

-• from Olbia airport:
+• From Olbia airport:

-- TURMOTRAVEL (0789/21487) runs a direct service from Olbia airport to Palau during the summer months - see timetable: https://gruppoturmotravel.com/linee-extraurbane
+- TURMOTRAVEL (0789/21487) runs a direct service from Olbia airport to Palau-see schedule: https://gruppoturmotravel.com/linee-extraurbane

 Palau > La Maddalena